-Leeway Productions will provide mentorship support throughout the process, and will support artists as they find their way through what could seem like a daunting task.
-There will be a sharing of your work at The Other Room as a culmination to the process and the participants’ hard work as well as opportunities to see your work performed across the regions.
+Leeway Productions will provide mentorship support throughout the process and will support artists as they find their way through what could seem like a daunting task.
+There is a sharing of your work at Wales Millennium Centre as a culmination to the process and the participants’ hard work as well as opportunities to see your work performed across the regions.

 CALLING OUT: COMPOSERS/ PLAYWRIGHTS/ LIBRETTISTS/ POETS/ MUSICIANS/ LYRICISTS

 10 Minute Musicals are looking for fresh innovative voices who are willing to push boundaries and play with form; creatives with a passion for the continued development of their practice.